SumitAthani/studial_admin/README.md

 Admin app for studial

 ### Requirement
 An essential app to verify notes for the Studial App.
+An admin app to carry out verification of notes before they are made available to users so as to filter out unrelated content.

 ### Screen Shots of the App
 <p align="start">